 Johns Hopkins has established an enterprise license of the Qualtrics survey platform.
 Outside of this central instance (also known as “brand”), there are approximately 18 other brands affiliated with Johns Hopkins.
-The vendor is providing support in migrating users within those external brands to the central brand during this consolidation effort.
+Users of those external brands have two options to get their account migrated to the central brand.
 Below you will find resources and steps you should review and follow to ensure a smooth account migration.

 - Self Migration vs Automated Migration